Find Affordable College Courses

 On average, environment design graduates from Auburn take out $25,580 in student loans while working on their Bachelor's Degree.

-Out of the 18 schools in the United States that were part of this year’s ranking, University of Minnesota - Twin Cities landed the # 4 spot on the list.
-UMN Twin Cities is a fairly large public school located in the large city of Minneapolis.
+The excellent bachelor’s degree programs at University of Minnesota - Twin Cities helped the school earn the #4 place on this year’s ranking of the best environmental design schools in the United States.
+UMN Twin Cities is a very large public school located in the large city of Minneapolis.

 Read full report on Environmental Design at University of Minnesota - Twin Cities